A mini travel guide of Skiathos island!

 Koukounaries beach Skiathos island

-Maratha beach: This is the beach just before Koukonaries and usually it can be quieter than its famous neighbour!
-You can leave the car on the road and go down about 30 steps (a fairly steep walk o) or use the road, which might be slightly better, but still steep.
+Maratha Beach: This is the beach just before Koukonaries, and it can usually be quieter than its famous neighbour!
+You can leave the car on the road and walk down about 30 steps (a fairly steep walk) or use the road, which might be slightly better but still steep.

-It is not long, with a beach bar from the hotel Skiathos palace to occupy a part.
+It is not long, with a beach bar from the hotel Skiathos Palace occupying part of it.
 Some of the sunbeds are reserved for the hotel.
-There is also a tavern that is nice and the staff very helpful.
+There is also a nice tavern, and the staff is very helpful.

-Megali Ammos: This is the beach closer to Skiathos’s town and a perfect choice that they need a beach close to the town.
-It has several taverns, cafes and rooms for rent just above the beach.
+Megali Ammos: This is the beach closer to Skiathos’s town, and it is a perfect choice for those who need a beach close to the town.
+It has several taverns, cafes, and rooms for rent just above the beach.

-Elia Mandraki: This is an excellent beach and it can be reached in two ways.
-One is by bus (stop 21 and then walk through the lovely forest from the main road.
+Elia Mandraki: This is an excellent beach, and it can be reached in two ways.
+One is by bus (stop 21) and then walking through the lovely forest from the main road.
 It has shallow waters and is surrounded by dunes and red rocks.

 There are no hotels or the possibility of doing some water sports, but the landscape is unique and special.
 It has a great canteen, where you can grab a coffee and something to eat and umbrellas with sunbeds.
-Finally, please check the weather before going because the beach is wavy with a north wind.
+Finally, please check the weather before going because the beach is wavy and exposed to north wind.

-Agia Eleni beach: The beach is located north of Banana beach, 14 km from Skiathos town and just 1 km from Koukounaries.
+Agia Eleni Beach: This beach is located north of Banana Beach, 14 km from Skiathos town and just 1 km from Koukounaries.
 It is relatively quiet and sandy, surrounded by pine trees.
-There is a beach bar with some sunbeds, but it can be expensive if you want to use them.
+There is a beach bar with some sunbeds, but they can be expensive.
 You can also do various water sports.

 Agia Eleni beach Skiathos island